 Regulation 13

-Assessment of applicants and application
+Assessment of Applicants and application

-1. In assessing both the applicant and the application, the Commission shall take into account all information pursuant to regulation 12, paragraph 4 and all applicable Standards and Guidelines when making its determinations under this regulation.
+1. In assessing both the Applicant and the application, the Commission shall take into account all information pursuant to regulation 12, paragraph 4 and all applicable Standards and Guidelines when making its determinations under this regulation.

-2. The Commission shall determine whether the applicant meets the following criteria:
+2. The Commission shall determine whether the Applicant meets the following criteria:

-(a) the applicant is a qualified applicant pursuant to regulation 5;
+(a) the Applicant is a qualified Applicant pursuant to regulation 5;

-(b) the applicant has given the undertakings and assurances specified in regulation 7, paragraph 2;
+(b) the Applicant has given the undertakings and assurances specified in regulation 7, paragraph 2;

-(c) the applicant [and, if applicable its parent company, legal predecessor, senior management and controlling shareholders, ] have satisfactorily discharged their obligations to the Authority, including having a satisfactory record of past performance both within the Area and in other jurisdictions;
+(c) the Applicant [and, if applicable its [principals]] have satisfactorily discharged their obligations to the Authority, including having a satisfactory track record of past [compliance and environmental] performance [both within the Area and in national jurisdictions];

-(d) The applicant has demonstrated that it will meet the requirements in regulation 18 bis;

-(e) the applicant has the financial and technical capabilities and capacity to carry out the Plan of Work, meet or exceed environmental performance obligations and to meet all obligations under an Exploitation Contract, pursuant to the applicable Standard, in accordance with paragraphs 3 and 4 of this regulation; and
+(e) the Applicant has the financial and technical capabilities and capacity to carry out the Plan of Work, meet environmental performance obligations and to meet all obligations under an Exploitation Contract, pursuant to the applicable Standard, in accordance with paragraphs 3 and 4 of this regulation; and

-(f) the applicant is under the Effective Control of the Sponsoring State in accordance with paragraph 5 of this Regulation.
+(f) the Applicant is [sponsored by its State Party of nationality and, where applicable, the State Party by which or by whose nationals it is effectively controlled].

-3. In considering the financial capability of an applicant, the Commission shall determine, in accordance with Standards and taking into account the Guidelines, whether:
+3. In considering the financial capability of an Applicant, the Commission shall determine, in accordance with these Regulations, Standards and taking into account the Guidelines, whether:

 (a) the Financing Plan is compatible with proposed Exploitation activities;

-(b) the applicant is capable of committing sufficient financial resources to cover the estimated costs of the proposed Exploitation activities as set out in the proposed Plan of Work, and all other associated costs of complying with the terms of any Exploitation Contract, including:
+(b) the Applicant is [or will be] capable of committing sufficient financial resources to cover the estimated costs of the proposed Exploitation activities as set out in the proposed Plan of Work, and all other associated costs of complying with the terms of any Exploitation Contract, including:

 (i) the payment of any applicable fees and other financial payments and charges in accordance with these Regulations;